Get In TouchSchedule a Consultation

 Further, prenuptial agreements can protect both parties from the responsibility of each other’s premarital financial debts.

-Even in the most amicable divorces, things can quickly become unnameable when disagreements arise over the distribution of assets.
+Even in the most amicable divorces, things can quickly become tricky when disagreements arise over the distribution of assets.
 It’s challenging enough to distribute assets acquired during marriage, but if you didn’t have a prenuptial agreement, you may be in for an acrimonious fight to maintain what was yours before the marriage.

 Prenuptial Agreement: The Ultimate Test of Love or Money